 Sure, you can take it to a shop and have the part installed, and then quickly bled with vacuum pumps, but you can also save yourself some money and learn a few things in the process.

-Step 1: Place your master cylinder in a vise by the mounting ears (not the body)
+The first step is to take that master cylinder and place it in a vise by the mounting ears (flange); not the body.

 Once you have it solidly in place, then take some pieces of medium size brake lines (18" or so) and securely attach to both the front and port fittings.
 You can also purchase a bench bleed kit that will include these lines, as well as fittings and a retainer clip.
 Arrange the lines so the non-fitted ends are placed into the top reservoir opening on either side of the wall.
 This is where the clip comes in handy to keep those lines in place.

 Now, make sure to consult your owners manual for the correct type of brake fluid.
 Once you have that bottle ready, break the seal and fill the reservoir almost to the top—making sure both those brake line ends are fully submerged in fluid.
 These must also stay submerged through the whole bleeding process.